Research

 Can religious leaders use their standing to promote women's political participation (WPP) in the developing world?
 We present the results of a survey experiment conducted in northeastern Tanzania that estimates the effect of a pro-WPP audio message from a progressive religious elite on behavioral intentions, attitudes, and norms relating to female office-seeking.
 Across two studies, we find that the progressive religious elite's message makes villagers more likely on average to say they would encourage their daughter or niece to run for political office.
 These effects on behavioral intentions persisted a month later.
 Moreover, we find suggestive evidence that the children of respondents who received the progressive elite's message became more interested in running for political office.
 By contrast, we find muted or inconsistent effects of the progressive message on attitudes and norms, and of conservative messages on all three outcomes.
 The results suggest that interventions that leverage local religious elites can effectively reduce familial gatekeeping of women's political participation in socially conservative communities.

-Bardia Rahmani, Dylan W. Groves, Beatrice Montano, and Francis Ngatigwa
+Bardia Rahmani, Dylan W. Groves, Beatrice Montano, Francis Ngatigwa, and Dondald Green

 A Radio Drama's Effects on Gender Based Violence: Experimental Evidence from Tanzania